BlissMediaSolutions/Catalyst/README.md

     `Username = Postgres`
     `Password = root`
 * The database (if not using Postgres), username/password already exist within PostgreSQL.
 This app will not create a database or user accounts in PostgreSQL.
+* The `email` field in the database allows a max of 50 characters.
+This field is also a Primary Key (Unique + Indexed)
+* The `name` field in the database allows a max of 25 characters.
+* The `surname` field in the database allows a max of 25 characters.
 * CSV file will be located in the same folder as the PHP Script (checks exist as to if the CSV file exists, but it does not check if a folder structure exists)
 * CSV file will contain data in the structured order of: Name, Surname, Email
 * CSV file may contain non Alpha characters in Name & Surname.
 If this is the case, a blank value will be written to the database & reported with errors.